Living Proof Mag

 Applying the solution is almost same

-Moist a mop or cloth with the white vinegar and blot it over any stains that are producing odour, stain and dirt on the couch.
+Moist a mop or cloth with the white vinegar and blot it over any stains that are producing odor, stain and dirt on the couch.
 Allow the area to dry and repeat until you remove the scent.

 Other Functional Products